 The library has a Book Bank section.
-The collection consists of prescribed text-books in paperback editions.
+The collection consists of prescribed text-books in paperback editions costing not less than Rs.20.00 and not more than Rs.800.00.
 The text-books to be included in this collection are recommended by the heads of the department.
-Students of Economically Weaker Section are given preference over others in grant of books from the book bank.
+Students whose parent's income does not exceed Rs 2500.00 per month are given preference over others in grant of books from the book bank.
 The borrowers have to pay 10 per cent of the cost of books as rental charges per semester.
 The scheduled caste and scheduled tribes' students are given this facility free of charge.
-The book bank scheme is for undergraduates only.
+The book bank scheme is basically for undergraduates only.